TeslaRC/Onboard-Controller/README.md

 ## Usage

-1. Execute the `start.sh` script on your Raspberry Pi Pico or compatible board to start the video streaming and control processes.
+1. Execute the `start.sh` script as **sudo** on your Raspberry Pi Pico or compatible board to start the video streaming and control processes.

 2. Launch the ground station application to control the car's throttle and steering remotely.